-A study of violence against children in mainland Tanzania argues that the practice of violence against children (VAC) is further reinforced by the legal norms in Tanzania, which legitimise the disciplining of children in homes and in schools.
-In this study violence and corporal punishment are defined as different forms of violence against children, but violence nonetheless.
-The study was a population-based survey measuring all forms of violence (sexual, physical and emotional) against both boys and girls.
-The main findings of the study show that, approximately 1 in 7 males and nearly 3 in 10 females have experienced sexual violence prior to the age of 18.
-In addition, almost three-quarters of both males and females have experienced physical violence during childhood from an adult or intimate partner, and one quarter have experienced emotional violence during childhood from an adult.
+A study of violence against children in mainland Tanzania argues that the practice of violence against children (VAC) is further reinforced by the legal norms in Tanzania, which legitimise the disciplining of children in homes and in schools.47 In this study violence and corporal punishment are defined as different forms of violence against children, but violence nonetheless.
+The study was a population-based survey measuring all forms of violence (sexual, physical and emotional) against both boys and girls.48 The main findings of the study show that, approximately 1 in 7 males and nearly 3 in 10 females have experienced sexual violence prior to the age of 18.
+In addition, almost three-quarters of both males and females have experienced physical violence during childhood from an adult.49

 In families in Tanzania, according to the findings of the UNICEF study, nearly 60 per cent of Tanzanian girls and boys report physical abuse (being punched, whipped or kicked).
-Most named a relative as a source, and fathers and mothers were the most common perpetrators.
+Most named a relative as a source, and fathers and mothers were the most common perpetrators.50

-The UNICEF Tanzania report findings note that there is a deep-rooted cultural and social practice which finds it socially acceptable to use physical punishments in child rearing, such as beating, kicking and whipping.
+The UNICEF Tanzania51 report findings note that there is a deep-rooted cultural and social practice which finds it socially acceptable to use physical punishments in child rearing, such as beating, kicking and whipping.
 There is no clear demarcation in practice, and harsh methods, such as those mentioned in our case studies, are generally accepted as forms of corporal punishment.

-UNICEF Tanzania (2011).
+45 UNICEF Tanzania (2011).
 "Violence Against Children in Tanzania", p.
 16, para 5.
 Report on Findings from National Survey of 2009, Dar es Salaam.

-&lt;sup>46 Ibid. p.16, para 7.
+46 Ibid. p.16, para 7.

-&lt;sup>47 Ibid. p.16.
+47 Ibid. p.16.

-UNICEF Tanzania (2011).
+48 UNICEF Tanzania (2011).
 'Violence Against Children in Tanzania', p.
 16, para 4.
 Report on Findings from National Survey of 2009, Dar es Salaam

-49 &#x27;UNICEF Tanzania (2011).
+^{49 &#}x27;UNICEF Tanzania (2011).
 'Violence Against Children in Tanzania', p.
 16, para 6.
 Report on Findings from National Survey of 2009, Dar es Salaam.

-Ibid. p.
+50 Ibid. p.
 10,. para 3.

-&lt;sup>51 Ibid.p.
+51 Ibid.p.
 16, para.
 3.